jeromecoupe/sassgrids/readme.md

 3. Use namespaced silent classes in your SCSS
 4. Defined media queries and breakpoints can also be used "normally" in your Sass file

+## Browser Support

+Tested with:

+- latest versions of Opera / Firefox / Chrome / Safari
+- IE8 and above
+- IE7 does not support box-sizing nor display:inline-block.
+I generally serve a linearised version of the page to IE7 and IE6 users.

 ## Example: simple grid

 ### HTML